simmsb/racket-cord/README.md

 this library via the gateway events, if someone is interested in subjecting themselves to that pain.
 If you make one, let us know and we will feature it here. :)

+Edit 2025/06/28: It appears Discord has finally published OpenAPI bindings at https://github.com/discord/discord-api-spec/blob/main/specs/openapi.json

+This means it's probably feasible to consider automatic generation of the HTTP endpoint methods from the OpenAPI spec.
+I do not know of and have not evaluated any OpenAPI generators for Racket, and the raw low-level interface works for my usecase, so if you would like to contribute this, patches to auto-generate the HTTP endpoint code are welcome.

+Cached client state is probably still out of this library's scope.

 # Sample Projects

 * R16: A Racket trick bot for Discord - https://sr.ht/~williewillus/r16